rhaleblian/dslibris/README.txt

 BUILDING

 Fedora, Ubuntu, OS X, and Windows XP have all been used as build platforms.
-The primary build platform is Fedora.
+The primary build platform is Fedora; the status of other platforms is unknown.

 Prerequisites: